Macroeconomic Scenario and Banking Environment

-Public Sector Group:
+Public Sector Group

-The Group handles relationships with more than 150 Public Sector clientsincluding Maharatnas and Navratnas.
+The Group handles relationships with more than 150 Public Sector clients,including Maharatnas and Navratnas.

-Investment Banking (IB):
+Investment Banking (IB)

 Investment Banking at the Bank has 3 main businesses: Debt Capital Markets(DCM), Advisory (M&A and Private Equity) and Structured & Project Finance.
 Thispositions the Bank as a partner through the entire life cycle of growth-orientedcorporates.

-Financial Institutions Group (FIG):
+Financial Institutions Group (FIG)

 FIG manages relationships with domestic and international banks and FinancialInstitutions.

 The Group manages a large network of correspondent banks across the globe.
 Theserelationships in different geographies support the scaling up of the Trade and Treasurybusinesses of the Bank and ensure seamless execution of cross-border deals.
-The Group alsosuccessfully raised foreign currency resources from key correspondents which helpedsupport the lending book in Foreign Currency, thus supporting the Banks liquidityneeds and facilitating reduction in costs.
+The Group alsosuccessfully raised foreign currency resources from key correspondents which helpedsupport the lending book in Foreign Currency, thus augmenting the Banks liquidityneeds and facilitating reduction in costs.

-Capital & Commodities Markets Division:
+Capital & Commodities Markets Division

 The Capital and Commodity Markets Division focuses on serving Capital andCommodity Exchanges and their Members.

-The Bank is one of the Clearing-cum-Settlement Bankers to both NSE and BSE inthe Capital and Futures Market segments and to all the Commodity and Currency FuturesExchanges in the country.
+The Bank is a Clearing-cum-Settlement Banker to both NSE and BSE in the Capitaland Futures Market segments, and to all the Commodity and Currency Futures Exchanges inthe country.

-Commercial Banking Group (CBG):
+Commercial Banking Group

-The Banks initiatives in Supply Chain Finance, Corporate & SME AgriculturalBusiness Finance and the Inclusive Banking Division are also housed within this BusinessUnit.
+The Banks initiatives in Supply Chain Finance, Agricultural Business Finance, andInclusive Banking are also housed within this Business Unit.